c4pt000/OSX-KVM/README.md

 * To passthrough GPUs and other devices, see [these notes](UEFI/README.md).

 * Need a different resolution?
-Check out the [notes](notes.md) included in this repository.
+Check various notes included in this repository.

 ### Is This Legal?